vigna/hrtb-lending-iterator-rs/README.md

 of a slice.

 But lending iterators are more general than that, as they might return items that depend on some mutable state stored in the iterator.
+For example, a lending iterator might return references to the lines of a file reusing an internal buffer;
-For example, starting from an iterator on pairs of integers lexicographically sorted, a lending iterator might return iterators on pairs with the same first coordinate without any copying; clearly, any call on `next()` would invalidate the reference returned by the previous call.
+also, starting from an iterator on pairs of integers lexicographically sorted, a lending iterator might return iterators on pairs with the same first coordinate without any copying; clearly, in all these cases any call on `next()` would invalidate the reference returned by the previous call.

 Similarly to what happens with standard iterators, besides the fundamental [`LendingIterator`] trait there is a [`IntoLendingIterator`] trait